oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     </copy>
     ```

-    - Takes pdbclone1 & plugs it in cdb2
+    - Takes pdbclone1 and plugs it in cdb2
     - Using the xml file you created during the unplug
     - Not copying over the temp file
     - Moves the key along with the password to decrypt it